Klipper Nozzle Collision Homing

 [BDsensor]

-collision_homing:0 # Set it to 1 to enable homing with nozzle collision sensing.
-Disable it by setting it to 0.
+collision_homing:0 # set it 1 to enable homing with nozzle collision sensing. disable it by setting 0.

-collision_calibrate:0 # Set it to 1 to enable auto-calibration of the BD sensor with nozzle collision sensing.
-Disable it by setting it to 0.
+collision_calibrate:0 # set it 1 to enable auto calibrate BDsensor with nozzle collision sensing. disable it by setting 0.

-# This means we do not need to manually move the nozzle on the bed and perform a paper test before sending the calibration command M102 S-6.
+# that means we do not need to manual move the nozzle on the bed and do paper test before sending calibrate command M102 S-6.

 Reference Configuration